If you are one of the millions of adults living and working with bipolar disorder, you know how challenging it can be.

 Bipolar Disorder and Job Performance

-Work is stressful, challenging and unpredictable.
-It’s not surprising that it can take a toll on you.
+Work can be stressful, challenging and unpredictable.
+It’s not surprising that it can take a toll on you emotionally.
 Trying to manage the manic highs and depressive lows, along with the challenges of work can leave you feeling exhausted.
 This often has the unfortunate effect of making the bipolar disorder symptoms worse.

 To Tell or Not Tell

 No matter what you decide it will be controversial.
 It is entirely your decision and everyone’s situation at work is different.
 A stigma still surrounds mental illness, and for some people this is enough to make them decide to keep their condition to themselves.
-There also aren’t any legal requirements stating that you must disclose information about your bipolar disorder to your manager or boss.
+There is no specific legal requirements stating that you must disclose information about your bipolar disorder to your manager or boss.
 Your medical information is personal and private, and many people find it difficult to share.

 Bipolar Disorder and Work Schedules